Net-AI-Git/PSD-env/main/docs/app_tab_visualizer.md

 #### Method: `save_changes_callback(self)`

 **Purpose:**
 Saves all modified envelopes, applying factors and manual edits, to disk.
-Creates both "with factors" and "without factors" versions if factors are applied.
-Generates PowerPoint and Word documents.
+Implements dual saving logic: if factors are applied, saves both a "with factors" version and a "without factors" version.
+If only manual edits exist, saves a single "MODIFIED" version.
+Generates PowerPoint and Word documents for each saved directory.

 **Parameters:**
 None (accesses instance variables)